-The regulator could promote comprehension of the privacy levels by developing descriptions for the levels written in clear and plain language-and informed by insights from psychology-and by standardizing these descriptions across data intermediaries.
+The regulator could promote comprehension of the privacy levels by developing descriptions written in clear and plain language-and informed by insights from psychology-and by standardizing these descriptions across data intermediaries.
 We similarly see value in the development of graphical designs describing the privacy levels that would be standardized across intermediaries.
-Our insistence that intermediaries describe the privacy levels in plain language resembles the GDPR's stipulation that web services communicate how they use personal data in "clear and plain language."36
+Our insistence that intermediaries describe the privacy levels in plain language resembles the GDPR's stipulation that web services communicate how they use personal data in "clear and plain language."50

 Unlike the GDPR, however, our approach would provide data intermediaries with specific and standardized descriptions of data-share levels.
 The constancy of data-share level descriptions across intermediaries would make it clear to consumers that all intermediaries offer the same privacy levels and facilitate learning what the levels mean over time.
-The standardized clear-and-plain-language descriptions of the data-share levels should also
+The standardized clear-and-plain-language descriptions of the data-share levels should also describe, and provide examples of, the risks associated with monetizing their data.
+Better choices would result from consumer understanding of both the benefits and costs of data sharing.51